epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <h2>Before We Explore: First Glimpses of the YouNiverse</h2>

     <p>
         To answer these questions, we turned to the YouNiverse dataset.
 And the name truly does it justice, its size is that of a universe.
 Data from 73 million videos , 137 thousand channels and 8.6 billion comments from 449 million users on a timeframe from May 2005 to October 2019.
+The dataset claims to only hold data from english speaking videos (more on that later).
     </p>

     <p>